 Private equity sponsors target companies as attractive acquisition candidates based on a variety of factors, including steady cash flow, strong asset base to serve as loan collateral or as the subject of future dispositions, strong management team, potential for expense reduction, undervalued equity and limited ongoing working capital requirements.
 Historically, typical targets have included manufacturing or production-based companies.
-In the past several years, private equity sponsors have been looking toward targets in the financial, media, telecom, real estate, energy, health care, retail and technology industries.
-In addition, certain private equity funds have a specified investment focus with respect to certain industries (eg, retail, energy) or types of investments (eg, distressed debt).
+In the past several years, private equity sponsors have been looking toward targets in the energy, financial, food, health care, media, real estate, retail, technology and telecom industries.
+In addition, certain private equity funds have a specified investment focus with respect to certain industries (for example, energy, retail) or types of investments (for example, distressed debt).

-Many regulated industries (eg, financial, media, telecoms, energy, banking, transportation, insurance, gaming) must comply with special business combination legislation particular to those industries.
+Many regulated industries (for example, banking, energy, financial, gaming, insurance, media, telecom, transportation, utilities) must comply with special business combination legislation particular to those industries.
 Typically, approval of the relevant federal or state governing-agency is required before transactions in these industries may be completed.
 In certain situations, regulators may be especially concerned about the capitalisation and creditworthiness of the resulting business and the long- and short-term objectives of private equity owners.
 In addition, as a result of the extensive information requirements of many US regulatory bodies, significant personal and business financial information is often required to be submitted by the private equity sponsor and its executives.
-Furthermore, in certain industries in which non-US investments are restricted (eg, media, transportation), private equity sponsors may need to conduct an analysis of the non-US investors in their funds to determine whether specific look-through or other rules may result in the sponsor investment being deemed to be an investment by a non-US person.
-While none of these factors necessarily preclude private equity companies from entering into transactions with regulated entities, all of these factors increase the complexity of the
+Furthermore, in certain industries in which non-US investments are restricted (for example, media, transportation), private equity sponsors may need to conduct an analysis of the non-US investors in their funds to determine whether specific look-through or other rules may result in the sponsor investment being deemed to be an investment by a non-US person.
+While none of these factors necessarily preclude private equity companies from entering into transactions with regulated entities, all of these factors increase the complexity of the transaction and need to be taken into account by any private equity sponsor considering making an investment in a regulated entity.